swarmstack/swarmstack/README.md

 3 or more Enterprise Linux 7 (RHEL/CentOS) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices to the storage cluster. _More devices = better performance_.

  With [Portworx PX-Developer](https://github.com/portworx/px-dev) version we'll install a storage cluster for each set of (3) hosts added to the cluster, which will provide up to _1TB_ of persistent storage for up to _40_ volumes across those 3 nodes.
-When deploying more than 3 nodes in the docker swarm, you'll use constraints and node tags within your docker services to pin them to one particular grouping of 3 hosts within the larger cluster _(e.g. nodes 1 2 3, nodes 4 5 6,  etc)_.
+When deploying more than 3 nodes in the Docker swarm, you'll use constraints and node tags within your Docker services to pin them to one particular grouping of 3 hosts within the larger cluster _(e.g. nodes 1 2 3, nodes 4 5 6,  etc)_.
 Containers not needing persistent storage can be scheduled across the entire cluster.
 Only a subset of your application containers will likely require persistent storage.

  When using [Portworx PX Enterprise](https://portworx.com/) or bringing another storage solution, these limitations may no longer apply and the storage can be made available simultaneously to a larger number of nodes the swarm cluster.